Singaporean businessmen Terence and Nelson Loh on their recipe for success

-SINGAPORE (THE BUSINESS TIMES) - In 2008, cousins Terence and Nelson Loh left their jobs as investment bankers to start their own investment vehicle Dorr Group, managing over US$4 billion in assets.
+SINGAPORE (THE BUSINESS TIMES) - In 2008, cousins Terence and Nelson Loh left their jobs as investment bankers to start their own investment vehicle Dorr Group, managing over US$4 billion (S$5.5 billion) in assets.
 In 2010, they launched Novena Global Lifecare Group.
-Today, it is a leading global medical and aesthetic chain with some 250 clinics treating over 2 million patients across 20 countries in four continents.
+Today, it is a leading global medical and aesthetic chain with some 250 clinics treating more than two million patients across 20 countries in four continents.

 The men, who are as close as brothers, believe in disrupting existing industries in response to the rapid shifts of technology and changing habits of consumers.
 Novena Global Lifecare Group, for instance, attributes its success to being one of the first to offer affordable aesthetics treatment to the growing middle-class population of Asia.

-As disruptors, the men have a correspondingly deep regard for the Lamborghini Urus, a super SUV which, in effect, disrupted the Italian company’s own reputation as a maker of luxury sports cars.
+As disruptors, the men have a correspondingly deep regard for the Lamborghini Urus, a super sport utility vehicle which, in effect, disrupted the Italian company’s own reputation as a maker of luxury sports cars.
 The Urus has been an unequivocal success.
 It helped to nearly double Lamborghini’s sales in 2019 and attracted a new generation of Lamborghini fans.

-The Urus boasts top-notch performance powered by a twin-turbo V8 engine with a maximum power output of 641bhp at 6,000RPM and a peak torque output of 850Nm between 2,250 and 4,500RPM.
-Its four-wheel drive system, six driving modes for different terrains and low carbon emissions (compared to others of its ilk) make it an attractive daily drive.
+The Urus boasts top-notch performance powered by a twin-turbo V8 engine with a maximum power output of 641bhp at 6,000rpm and a peak torque output of 850Nm between 2,250rpm and 4,500rpm.
+Its four-wheel drive system, six driving modes for different terrains and low carbon emissions (compared with others of its ilk) make it an attractive daily drive.

 The Lohs speak to The Business Times about their approach to business and their admiration for the Urus.